 - Ticketed lunches with the speakers

 - Alien Costume Ball featuring music by Big Mama Gayle and her Sugar Daddies

 There’s also an annual UFO Costume Parade, which invites fans of all ages to dress up as their favorite character in the galaxy (think Darth Vader, Superman, little green men or anything in between) and join the procession through downtown McMinnville.

 Over the festival’s nearly two decades, featured speakers have run the gamut from authors, filmmakers and investigators to crop circle experts, Bigfoot hunters and alien implant removal specialists.
 Recent notables include Kathleen Marden, one of the world’s foremost alien abduction researchers; Stanton T. Friedman, a UFO-logy pioneer who has published more than 90 papers; and Travis Walton, who claims to have been abducted by aliens in Arizona in 1975.

-The 2018 UFO Festival will feature a screening of a documentary on the Trent case, a well-known UFO sighting near McMinnville in 1950, as well as speakers like investigative pentagon reporter George Knapp, alien propulsion specialist Bob Lazar, and a live broadcast of the paranormal podcast Ground Zero with Clyde Lewis and much more.
+The 2018 UFO Festival featured a screening of a documentary on the Trent case, a well-known UFO sighting near McMinnville in 1950, as well as speakers like investigative pentagon reporter George Knapp, alien propulsion specialist Bob Lazar, and a live broadcast of the paranormal podcast Ground Zero with Clyde Lewis and much more.

 How to Attend

 The UFO Festival is hosted by the historic McMenamins Hotel Oregon, located 40 miles (64 km) southwest of downtown Portland.
 Many events are free; visitors can purchase VIP passes for special speaker events.